tthorntone/AdNauseam-Wiki/Dynamic-filtering:-Benefits-of-blocking-3rd-party-iframe-tags.md

 **Simply blocking 3rd-party `<iframe>` by default foils such exploit.**

 Blocking 3rd-party scripts is generally even better, as the malicious code would have been prevented from executing in the first place.
-But for users with low tolerance to site breakage, blocking 3rd-party `<iframe>` by default (i.e. on all sites by default) is really the best solution.
+But for users with low tolerance to site breakage, blocking 3rd-party `<iframe>` tags by default (i.e. on all sites by default) is really the best solution.

 Blocking 3rd-party `iframe` tags will typically cause little web page breakage, far less than the more thorough alternative of blocking 3rd-party javascript, so blocking 3rd-party `iframe` tags is an approach that can work even for less advanced users.